Joshua J. Kurz

 2016 - present

-My primary duty is to research, write, and deliver university courses on globalization, visual culture, popular culture, and other topics.
+My primary duty is to research, write, and deliver in-person and online university courses on globalization, visual culture, popular culture, and other topics.
 I also manage teaching assistants, advise students, and supervise student research.
 Finally, I act as liaison to the NUS career center, work with Global Studies alumni, and serve as the Global Studies Honors Coordinator.

 2014 - 2016